lucas-munoz1/lucas-munoz1.github.io/README.md

       </div>
     </a>
     <div class="text-content">
-      <p> Secondly, the Kaggle Housing data analysis project was completed in my Machine Learning class during March of 2023, where I was given a dataset containing house sale prices and physical characteristics, and I was tasked with cleaning, and modeling the data.</p>
+      <p> Secondly, the Kaggle Housing data analysis project was completed in my Machine Learning class during March of 2023.
+The purpose of this project was to create machine learning models capable of
+determining which characteristics of a house contribute to its final sale price.</p>
     </div>
   </div>
 </div>